 Glucose is the body's basic fuel and is required for cellular metabolism.
 A sudden drop in blood sugar level will result in disturbances of normal metabolism, manifested clinically as a decrease in mental status, sweating and tachycardia.
 Further decreases in blood sugar may result in coma, seizures, and cardiac arrhythmias.
 Serum glucose is regulated by insulin, which stimulates storage of excess glucose from the blood stream, and glucagon, which mobilizes stored glucose into the blood stream.

 - Hypoglycemia - The unconscious or altered mental status patient with an unknown etiology.

 None

-Non arrest adult: 250 mL of a 10% solution (25 gm in 250 mL) IV/IO infusion Arrested hypoglycemic adult: 25 gm in solution IV/IO
+250 mL of a 10% solution (25 gm in 250 mL) IV/IO infusion

+Alternative: 25 gm in solution IV/IO